White House Lawyers Discussed Trump Tax Returns With Treasury Department

 The provision dates back to 1924, when Congress was investigating scandals from the administration of President Warren G. Harding, who had died the year before.
 Among the scandals: Millionaire banker and investor Andrew Mellon had held on to investments when he became Treasury secretary, and had allegedly used inside information to profit.

-Lin said, "I think the parallels between what happened that led to the creation of this law in 1924 and today's circumstances are really very close."
+"The parallels between what happened that led to the creation of this law in 1924 and today's circumstances are really very close," Lin said.